Katlang drone strike

 The Katlang drone airstrike was a military action carried out by Pakistani security forces on 29 March 2025, in the Katlang Tehsil of Mardan District, Khyber Pakhtunkhwa.
 The operation targeted suspected militants but resulted in civilian casualties, sparking widespread controversy and protests.
 The majority of those killed were adult men, with only two women among the casualties and no children present.

 Background

 Pakistan has experienced a surge in militant activity, particularly in Khyber Pakhtunkhwa and Balochistan, following the breakdown of a ceasefire between the government and the Tehreek-e-Taliban Pakistan (TTP) in November 2022.
 The TTP had announced a "spring campaign" of attacks, including planned strikes, prompting preemptive military operations.

-The Operation
+Operation

 Military claims

 The Pakistani military stated that the operation was based on "credible intelligence" regarding TTP militants using the remote Katlang mountains as a hideout and transit point.
 And stressed that the nearest urban settlements are 6-9 kilometers away, reducing the possibility of mutual harm.

 Federal Information Minister Attaullah Tarar claimed 17 militants (described as "Khawarij") were killed, denying civilian harm and clarifying that no drone was used—instead, it was a ground operation by security forces.